sethk0923/CodePromptOptimizer/Upgrade Plan.md

 - **Notes**:
   - Exclude `ghidra` from the bundle (too large; make it optional via external call).
   - Resulting executable size may be large (50-200 MB) due to library dependencies.
+  - **Compilation**:
+    - Use `--onefile` for a single executable; `--add-data` for `tree-sitter` grammars and `nltk` data.
+    - Test on Windows, macOS, or Linux to ensure cross-platform compatibility.
+    - Exclude large tools like `ghidra` from the bundle to keep size manageable.

+## Completion Status
+All tasks in this upgrade plan have been successfully completed.
+The Code Prompt Optimizer v3 is now fully functional with all the planned features implemented, including:

+- Accurate token management with tiktoken
+- Multi-language support with tree-sitter
+- Keyword extraction and relevance scoring
+- Binary file analysis with Ghidra integration
+- Modern GUI with theme switching
+- Threaded processing for better responsiveness
+- Export functionality for saving results
+- Standalone executable creation

+The upgrade was completed successfully on March 06, 2025.

 ---